keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 See the [full example](todo:031-combined-filter).

 ### Multiple Filter Combinations
-Although you can join multiple filter expression with logical operators as in the above example, there is no support for parentheses.
+Although you can join a multiple filter expression with logical operators as in the above example, there is no support for parentheses.
 The following configuration combines multiple filters: